immyworth/CapstonePractice/README.md

 While working on this project, we encountered several challenges, including:
 - **Handling Missing Data**: Many features in the dataset had missing values, and we had to carefully decide on imputation strategies, as well as understand the effect of removing features due to missingness.
 - **Feature Selection**: With hundreds of features available, it was difficult to select the most predictive features for the model.
 - **Imbalanced Classes**: The dataset was significantly imbalanced, with far fewer defaults than non-defaults.
-This made it very difficult for our model to learn who would be likley to default, we were able to address this issue by upsampling the data to give the model more familiarity with the defaulters.
+This made it very difficult for our model to learn who would be likely to default, we were able to address this issue by upsampling the data to give the model more familiarity with the defaulters.
 - **Hyperparameter Tuning**: Finding the right hyperparameters for models like Random Forest and XGBoost required significant time and computational resources.
-In order to tune for the best parameter I had started with a cross-validation approach, this turned out to be highly computationally expensive and took a very long time to run - and I was never able to achive an output.
+In order to tune for the best parameter I had started with a cross-validation approach, this turned out to be highly computationally expensive and took a very long time to run - and I was never able to achieve an output.
 In order to address this we utilized Random Search over 20 combinations to limit the scope of the search and reduce run time.
 - **Quantifying Impact**: We struggled to explain and quantify the impact to HomeCredit.
 In our presentation our group did not explain the impact that this would have in a business context, I think we could have worked better to understand the costs associated with a client defaulting, and how early identification of risky applicants would improve HomeCredits business.
 ---